How Do NHL Odds Work?

 Ultimately oddsmakers are on the sportsbook team.
 They are trying to reduce the risk of sportsbooks losing big.
 That’s why books hate it when a big favorite wins, because they lose more heavily.

 NHL betting odds certainly aren’t determined on the gut feel of a sports predicting genius.
 Sports statisticians, analysts and mathematicians are heavily involved in the hockey odds you see on a sportsbook’s site and app.
-The X’s and O’s of hockey odds come from a close examination of the wider betting market, statistics and data.
+The X’s and O’s of hockey odds come from a close examination of the NHL betting trends as well as the wider betting market, statistics and data.

 To be fair, it’s not too different to our predictive analytics model where 10,000 simulations of each NHL game are conducted, based on the variables above, and to give you an unrivaled edge before you make that winning play.